Run (cricket): History

 In the written records of cricket, "run" is as old as "cricket" itself.
 In the earliest known reference to the sport, dated Monday, 17 January 1597 (Julian date), Surrey coroner John Derrick made a legal deposition concerning a plot of land in Guildford that when (c.
 1550):

 "a scholler of the Ffree Schoole of Guildeford, hee and diverse of his fellowes did runne and play there at creckett and other plaies".

 It may well be that, in this context, "runne" meant running in general.
-For a long time, until well into the 18th century, the scorers sat on the field and increments to the score were known as "notches" because they would notch the scores on a stick, with a deeper knick at 20.
+For a long time, until well into the 18th century, the scorers sat on the field and increments to the score were known as "notches" because they would notch the scores on a stick, with a deeper nick at 20.
 The same method was used by shepherds when counting sheep.
 In the earliest known laws of cricket, dated 1744, one of the rules states:

 "If in running a Notch, the Wicket is struck down by a Throw, before his Foot, Hand, or Bat is over the Popping-Crease, or a Stump hit by the Ball, though the Bail was down, it's out".

 In the 1774 version, the equivalent rule states:

 "Or if in running a notch, the wicket is struck down by a throw, or with the ball in hand, before his foot, hand, or bat is grounded over the popping-crease; but if the bail is off, a stump must be struck out of the ground by the ball".

 These are the earliest known references to running as the means of scoring.
 The change of terminology from "notch" to "run" was gradual, and both terms were in use in 1800.
 The result of a match played in Sussex on 3 August 1800 was a win "by 25 notches" while another match in Sussex on 9 August 1800 was won "by an innings and 38 runs".